noak1/pyplus-course/README.md

 # pyplus-course
-my course homework answers for the pyplus course from kirk byers
+my course answers to the homework for the pyplus course from kirk byers